Department of Defense PTSD Adaptive Platform Trial - Master Protocol

 4. Has any history of suicide-related hospitalization following initiation of a medication used for psychiatric symptoms or disorders.

-3. Is taking any prohibited medication per Section 8.5.1 or cohort-specific restrictions (Table 3), is unable/unwilling to discontinue medications, or in the PI's judgement, cannot discontinue medications.
-Subjects must agree to a washout period of at least 14 days or 5 half-lives, whichever is longer, prior to the first dose of study treatment.
+3. Is taking any prohibited medication or cohort-specific restrictions (see cohort-specific appendices), is unable/unwilling to discontinue medications, or in the PI's judgment, cannot discontinue medications.
+Participants must agree to a washout period of at least 14 days or 5 half-lives, whichever is longer, prior to the first dose of study intervention.
 Note, the half-life of the parent drug (not metabolites) should be used in this calculation.

-5. Has undergone or plans to undergo gender reassignment surgery.
+5. Has undergone or plans to undergo sex reassignment surgery.
 Note: participants who are currently undergoing stable hormone replacement therapy are eligible for inclusion in the study.

-6. Meets DSM-5 (American Psychiatric Association 2013) criteria for moderate or severe alcohol use disorder (AUD) or other substance use disorders (SUDs), including cannabis, hallucinogens, inhalants, opioids, sedatives, hypnotics, anxiolytics, or stimulants within 3 months of screening.
+6. Meets DSM-5 (American Psychiatric Association 2013) criteria for moderate or severe AUD or other SUDs, including cannabis, hallucinogens, inhalants, opioids, sedatives, hypnotics, anxiolytics, or stimulants within 3 months of screening.
 Nicotine use disorder is allowed.

-8. Has a lifetime history or current symptoms of psychotic features, as determined by the Mini International Neuropsychiatric Interview (MINI) Psychotic Disorders and Mood Disorders with Psychotic Features screening questions.
+8. Has a lifetime history or current symptoms of psychotic features, as determined by the MINI Psychotic Disorders and Mood Disorders with Psychotic Features screening questions.

-11. Has any clinically significant abnormal findings on the 12-lead electrocardiogram (ECG) at the Screening or Baseline visits, such as:.
+10. Has any clinically significant abnormal findings on the 12-lead ECG at the Screening Visit or Baseline Visit, such as:

 1. Abnormal heart rhythm (such as atrial fibrillation, ventricular fibrillation, or torsade de pointes)

 2. ECG with a QTc interval >450 msec for males or >470 msec for females (QT interval corrected with Fridericia correction [QTcF]) At Screening, eligibility will be based on the central ECG reading.
-At baseline, eligibility will be based on the local ECG reading by a qualified site investigator.
+At Baseline, eligibility will be based on the local ECG reading by a site investigator.

-12. Has abnormal laboratory results at the Screening visit:
+11. Has abnormal laboratory results at the Screening Visit:

 1. serum creatinine >1.5 mg/dL OR

-13. Has clinically significant abnormal laboratory results at the Screening visit that indicate impaired liver function:
+12. Has clinically significant abnormal laboratory results at the Screening Visit that indicate impaired liver function:

 1. ALT or AST >2 × ULN